observatorium/observatorium/docs/proposals/20201125-jaeger-traces-store.md

 ### Jaeger Query

 There are two ways users could access data stored in Jaeger:
-1. Expose Jaeger Query API in the Observatorium API.
+1. Expose only Jaeger Query API in the Observatorium API.
 2. Expose Jaeger UI outside the cluster.

-#### Expose Jaeger Query API
+#### Expose only Jaeger Query API

-Jaeger query API would be exposed in the Observatorium API.
-The users would have to deploy Jaeger UI externally and use Observatorium API as a data source.
+Jaeger query API would be exposed in the Observatorium API and users would have to deploy Jaeger UI and use Observatorium API as a data source.

-There are multiple Jaeger query APIs, in this case we propose to expose [api_v3](https://github.com/jaegertracing/jaeger-idl/tree/master/proto/api_v3).
-This API returns OpenTelemetry compatible payload.
+Jaeger query exposes multiple HTTP and gRPC APIs.
+The Jaeger UI uses HTTP API.
+This API does not have OpenAPI schema, and it is only defined in [http_handler.go](https://github.com/jaegertracing/jaeger/blob/0dd3e2da0579caed9e24ad2782a1f638ad63214d/cmd/query/app/http_handler.go#L119).
+The API uses this [data model](https://github.com/jaegertracing/jaeger/blob/9cd7a7ec1aa43b24a8a970eb5b393ca2ffd98a5d/model/json/model.go#L52).

 #### Expose Jaeger UI

-Jaeger Query with UI would be deployed in the Observatorium cluster and exposed outside the cluster.
-Each tenant would get a unique URL to access Jaeger Query UI.
+In addition to exposing Jaeger query API the Observatorium could deploy Jaeger UI as well.

 ## Action Plan

 Given the issues with the single Jaeger instance topology, the best approach is to deploy a Jaeger instance per tenant that separates tenant's data by using different indices.
-This approach will require adding a configuration if a new tenant is added to the system.
+This approach requires adding new Jaeger instance if a new tenant is added to the system.

 * Iterate and finalise this design document.
 * Change deployment manifests for OpenTelemetry collector.